dguaderrama/bootcamp-jb/_posts/2005-cartography/2005-12-31-fundamentals.md

 Serif typefaces can be good for printed maps, titles, and larger text.
 Traditionally, maps with many labels use a pair of typefaces - one serif and one sans-serif.

-Some recommended pairs include
-Frutiger with Meridien
-Rotis with Univers
-Myriad with Kepler
-Nueva with Tekton

 Sometimes you may have to take kerning (the spacing between letters) into consideration.

-Try exploring more combinations on [TypeBrewer](http://www.typebrewer.org/).
+Try exploring combinations on [TypeBrewer](http://www.typebrewer.org/).
 Note: this site is not related to ColorBrewer.

 ## Mapbox Suite